WrathMuffin/GRA-INTRO-Shader-Progress-Project/README.md

 as for ambient and diffused lighting, when we tried to apply it there is barely any noticable difference on the object itself, which led to us not using it for our game as there is barely a visible effect to enhance the models for our style.

-NOTE: The two images below uses another LUT!!!
+NOTE: The two images below uses another LUT, the solarize LUT!!!

 With trying to apply ambient and diffused lighting (NOTE: take a closer look kat the highlights on the top of the head, it is lighter in this picture):